by TeachThought Staff

 Put another way, if a student studies for a test to make a qualifying grade to play for the basketball team, that would be an example of extrinsic motivation.
 Another example?
 Studying to “get good grades.”
 And as you probably know by now, its polar opposite, intrinsic motivation, is the more powerful of the two, though not necessarily more common.

 In the following video, Daniel Pink explores the incredible impact of intrinsic motivation on performance, innovation, and the way we learn.
-While he frames the idea around “business,” he is clearly discussing learning and performance, which is why we’re all here, yes?
+While he frames the idea around “business,” he is clearly discussing learning and performance, which is ground zero for educators.

 The Definition Of Intrinsic Motivation; image attribution flickr user bengrey